Covid 19 Toolkit

 Also view advice from Swim England sports psychologists Hannah Stoyel and Helen Davis on how to cope in a post-lockdown world.

-View information to help you decide what steps you and your charity / voluntary organisation needs to take in light of the spread of the covid-19 virus. including involving and managing volunteers.
+View information to help you decide what steps you and your charity / voluntary organisation needed to take in light of the spread of the covid-19 virus, including involving and managing volunteers.